deeproy2007/deeproy2007/README.md

 I analysed Churn project where the bank was losing around 185M in customer asset.
 In this project I am not just only identify churn rate.
 I focus in two Question:
-        Where the higher financial risk?
+        Where the higher financial risk exist?
         What factor drive that risk?

 ### 🔹Customer-Revenue-Performance-Analysis-for-an-E-commerce-Business